dynamsoft-docs/document-viewer-docs/api/interface/idocument/index.md

 **Remark**

-It can be set by using ['CreateDocumentOptions']() while creating the document.
+It can be set by using [`CreateDocumentOptions`]() while creating the document.
 If it is not set, return the actual creation date of the document.

 ### uid